 We are really lucky to have a kitchen on site where all school meals are cooked freshly each day.

-The cost of meals is £2.40 per day.
+The cost of meals is £2.50 per day, £12.50 per week.
 There are always options within the menu and pupils have the opportunity to add salad to their choice.

 Monies should be paid weekly via our online payment system or using PayPoint.
 If you require a password reminder or a new PayPoint slip, please ask at the school office.